 For the most accurate and up-to-date season dates, hunters should consult the official Ohio Department of Natural Resources website.
 This ensures compliance with legal hunting periods and helps avoid penalties.

+Ohio does not differentiate season dates by method of take for dove hunting.
 Regional variations within Ohio are minimal for dove season, but always verify local regulations before hunting.

 Ohio enforces a daily bag limit of 15 doves per hunter.
 This limit is designed to promote sustainable hunting and protect dove populations.

-Other important legal considerations include hunting only during daylight hours and respecting private property boundaries unless permission is granted.
+Other important legal considerations include hunting only during defined daylight hours and respecting private property boundaries unless permission is granted.

 For the most current and detailed regulations, hunters should always refer to the Ohio Department of Natural Resources official hunting regulations.

 The daily bag limit for dove is 15 birds per hunter, per day.
+Possession limit is 45 after the second day.

 Shotguns are the only legal firearms for dove hunting, with restrictions on shot size to protect non-target species.